Aatu Kujanpää

-Aatu Kujanpää (born 27 July 1998) is a Finnish professional footballer who plays as a midfielder for HIFK.
+Aatu Kujanpää (born 27 July 1998) is a Finnish professional footballer who plays as a midfielder for Panargiakos club in the Super League Greece 2.

-Career

 Club career

 He returned to SJK for the 2020 season.
 On 13 November he left the club.

 On 8 March 2021, he signed a contract with HIFK for the 2021 season.
 The contract was extended for the 2022 season.

+After a short stint with Järvenpään Palloseura (JäPS) in second-tier Ykkösliiga, Kujanpää signed with Greek club Panargiakos in Super League Greece 2.